-During the reporting year, the air pollutants from our operations include $NO_x$ , $SO_x$ and RSP, which were generated by passenger cars deployed by the Group.
-For operational reasons and environmental concerns we have cut down the number of passenger cars of the Group from 2 to 1.
+During the reporting year, the air pollutants from our operations include NO_x , SO_x and RSP, which were generated by 1 passenger car deployed by the Group.
 The Group will continue to assess our environmental performance to better understand the use of resources and develop specific action plans and develop more comprehensive carbon and other air emission reduction targets.